LatorreDev/ArmoniaWebPage/README.md

 This Web page was made using [this template](https://colorlib.com/wp/template/labs/) created by colorlib

-and is published on [Armonización Estética](https://armonizacionestetica.com)
+and is as demo published on [Armonización Estética](https://latorredev.github.io/ArmonizacionWebPage/)

 However I made a lot of changes on the code, you can download the original source from colorlib and this source and compare :)